hendyfatchurohman/WaveAnalysis/README.md

     * `Mean wave period`
     * `Mean wave direction`
 4. You can customize the location by entering the coordinate and choose which year (data download is limited, so if you need a long time series, you must do it multiple times)
-4. Download data in **GRIB** format.
+5. Download data in **GRIB** format

+The executable jupyter notebook file is provided in the **docs** folder, as well as the dataset.

+Enjoy!

 ### 2. Environment Setup
-Install the necessary dependencies via terminal or command prompt:
+If your computer do not have the following libaries, please install the necessary dependencies via terminal or command prompt:
 ```bash
 pip install xarray cfgrib dask matplotlib windrose pandas